Wirecloud/wirecloud/docs/development/platform/themes.md

 See the [Theme settings](#theme-settings) section for a full list and description of the available settings variables.

-By default, all the themes will extend from `wirecloud.defaulttheme`, if you want to extend another theme, e.g. the `wirecloud.fiwarelabtheme` theme, you will have to add the following content into the `__init__.py` file:
+By default, all themes will extend from `wirecloud.defaulttheme`.
+Should you want to extend from another theme, e.g. from the `wirecloud.fiwarelabtheme` one, add the following content into the `__init__.py` file:

 ```python
 parent = "wirecloud.fiwarelabtheme"
 ```

 The `_variables.scss` file is the one that is going to allow us to change the values used by the theme.
+The list of available variables is described later in the [Available SCSS Variables](#available-scss-variables) section.

-For example, you can use this `_variables.scss` example file for changing the primary color used by the primary buttons, the highlighted menu items, ... and to use plain buttons:
+For example, you can use this `_variables.scss` example file to change the primary colour used by the primary buttons, the highlighted menu items, ... and to use plain buttons.

 ```SCSS
 $brand-primary: rgb(107, 21, 161);